Embrace alternative medicine, The Happiness Centre urges Nigerians

 Corroborating his views, the General Manager of the Centre, Francisca Ukabiala stated that the Centre was timely for a city like Lagos.
 “We are saying that happiness is all around, it is in the energy that keeps the city moving and most importantly it is in the haven that we have created to ensure that people have greater bouts of positive energy once they walk in and out of our doors and experience bespoke wellness services’.

-On his part, the founder of the centre, Gurudev Sri Sri Ravi Shankar, said the centre was founded in order to harness the power of alternative medicine..
-“The Happiness Centre realises that the everyday scramble and the never-ending pressures of balancing work, familial and other social demands, drains an individual and takes a heavy toll on his or her physical and mental health, hence the centre provides a stress relief program that helps an individual relax, rejuvenate and improve vitality through multiple practices.”
+On his part, the founder of the center, Gurudev Sri Sri Ravi Shankar, said the centre was founded in order to harnesses the power of alternative medicine..
+“The Happiness Centre realises that the everyday scramble and the never-ending pressures of balancing work, familial and other social demands, drains an individual and takes a heavy toll on his or her physical and mental health, hence the center provides stress relief program that helps an individual relax, rejuvenate and improve vitality through multiple practices.”

 Speaking, at the event, the honourable Minister of Information, Alhaji Lai Mohammed, announced that his Ministry will be partnering with The Happiness Centre to host the World Cultural Day as part of the 40th anniversary of the organisation’s existence.
 The high point of the event was a health package raffle draw in which 3 winners emerged and 5 consolation prizes were won.
 These prizes include Reflexology, Malma and other relaxation packages.